ohadosnat/langDesh/DEV.md

 - `PrivateRoute` - if the user is not signed in, it redirects the user to `/signin` to sign in.
 - `PrivateCourseRoute` - similar to the above, but it redirects the user to `/` (main page) if there's no state (from location).
   - When a user goes into a session, I pass down a few states from the `Link` component.
-  - It's not only if the user doesn't have a specific course.
+  - It's not only for if the user doesn't have a specific course.
 It also prevents other bugs.
   - Before: user at `/rus/150/quiz` -> changes URL to `/ita/150/quiz` = **Error**
   - Now: user at `/rus/150/quiz` -> changes URL to `ita/150/quiz` = **Redirects to the main page.**